 Information Technology Services offers graduate internships in research and academic computing.
 For more information, including how to apply, contact Information Technology Services at: 773.508.2270.

 Career Transition Scholarship

 This is a scholarship for professionals seeking a career change to the field of education for students admitted to one of our master's or specialist programs.
-Details and Application
+Details and Application (PDF)

 Mooney Catholic Educator Scholarship

 This is an endowed scholarship awarded to a School of Education Ed.D. student who will assume a school or district-level administrative leadership position in urban Catholic schools.
 Details and Application (PDF)